jovanhuang/ICT_Project/README.md

 This is a Python program that allows the user to browse the opening stalls in NTU north spine canteen and their current available menu at any date and time using computer.

-## Program's capabilities
-This real-time NTU north spine canteen information system has the following capabilities:
+## This real-time NTU north spine canteen information system has the following capabilities:
 A. Store and display stall information
 B. Store and display stall menus
 C. Display stall information and menus based on current system date and